-This article about guide to Manchester was Published by the Great British Mag content team on 28 August, 2019
+This article about guide to Manchester was updated by the Great British Mag content team on 29 September, 2021

 Manchester is the UK’s third largest city and home to music legends Oasis, Joy Division and the Chemical Brothers.
 A contagious energy flows freely through the city due to its welcoming, multicultural attitude.
 Known as a cultural and culinary hub with bustling Chinatown and the famous Curry Mile offering the largest concentration of South Asian restaurants in the UK.

 1) Manchester introduced a lot of great things, including the first free public library, Chetham’s Library, which opened in 1653 and is still operating.